ligerjohn/ligermobile-template/README.md

 </div>
 ```

+Don't forget to run ```gulp``` after you change a page file, such as a template or javascript file.
+To avoid forgetting, try using ```gulp watch``` that will silently watch for files changing in the background and leap to action when they are.

 ### contacts.js

 Initialize the template with some data.
 Just an array of strings in this case, but a real life app would more than likely read the data from a server and then add them in via a template.
 Since we already have the data we don't need to have a temporary UI in place.